 Recovery Support After Treatment

 Aftercare planning occurs as you transition out of your residential treatment program.
-Team members and medical staff assess your needs and develop an ongoing treatment regimen upon discharge from your program.
-Leaving rehab can be scary—you are exiting your safety nest.
-Having a strong recovery support plan in place will provide an extra blanket of security, especially for times you may feel vulnerable.
+Team members and medical staff assess your needs and develop ongoing treatment regimens upon discharge from your program.
+Leaving rehab can be scary as you exit your safety nest.
+Having a strong recovery support plan in place provides an extra blanket of security, especially for times you may feel vulnerable.

-Examples of aftercare services that provide ongoing support include:13
+Here are examples of aftercare services that provide ongoing support:13

 - Sober living homes